-I couldn’t wait to show Scout the stunning orange hoodoos at Bryce Canyon, where we planned to camp for two nights.
+I couldn’t wait to show Scout the stunning orange hoodoos at Bryce Canyon National Park, where we planned to camp for two nights.

 Archie is a fantastic dog—whip smart, feisty, loving, hilarious.
 We adore him and his zany antics.

-But Jack Russells are fearless, aggressive hunters, which means Archie requires special handling (think nitroglycerine or a loaded gun) around chaseable or bark-inducing things like say squirrels.
+But Jack Russell Terriers are focused and aggressive hunters, which means Archie requires special handling (think nitroglycerine or a loaded gun) around chaseable or bark-inducing things like say squirrels.
 Or birds.
 Or elk.
 Or coyotes.
 Or other dogs.
 Or things rustling in the underbrush.
 Or sounds coming from the camp bathroom.
 Or people talking outside the tent at night…

 Also Archie tends to freak out and get hysterically barky around large dogs, women with frizzy hair (seriously), and small children.